bryanc8776/sep11-freedom-project/blog/entry01.md

 Right now, I am in the first stage of the engineering design process which is defining the problem.
 The problem is figuring out how I can use my tool to build a soccer game.
 I am moving onto the next step which is researching the problem where I am going to see how I want to build my game and how I can incorporate ***p5play*** into it.

 ### Skills
 A skill I have improved on is **Time Management**.
 I had a lot of different assignments for my classes, so I decided to prioritize the ones that were due sooner.
-Once I got those done I moved on to others and tried to make sure I had enough time to do the assignments that were more difficult or important.
+Some were due the same day they were assigned or the next day, while others were due the following Monday so I had the weekend to do those.
+Once I got the ones due sooner done, I tried to quickly move on to others and tried to make sure I had enough time to do the assignments that were more difficult or important.
 This helped me get everything done on time.

 Another skill I have improved on is **Debugging**.
 As I went through my process of learning my tool, I tried writing my own pieces of code.
 While writing the code, I got a lot of syntax errors which made me confused since I didn't know where the error was.
+Some were just a missing `(`parenthesis`)`, a misspelled `variable` name, or I was just missing `' '` when setting values.
 After carefully skimming through the code, I found the errors which were small, but affected the way the code ran.

 [Next](entry02.md)